loda-lang/loda-programs/programs/oeis/list1.md

 * [A118729](http://oeis.org/A118729) ([L05 program](A118729.asm)): Infinite square array which contains the 8 numbers 4*r^2 - 3*r, 4*r^2 - 2*r, ..., 4*r^2 + 4*r in row r.
 * [A118760](http://oeis.org/A118760) ([L01 program](A118760.asm)): A118758(A118758(n)).
 * [A119332](http://oeis.org/A119332) ([L19 program](A119332.asm)): Expansion of (1+x)/(1-2x^4).
+* [A119346](http://oeis.org/A119346) ([L25 program](A119346.asm)): Sequence of nim-values for the game in which two players alternately cut off one inch or root two inches from a piece of string of length n.
+Player who runs out of string loses.
 * [A119412](http://oeis.org/A119412) ([L06 program](A119412.asm)): a(n) = n*(n+11).
 * [A119413](http://oeis.org/A119413) ([L05 program](A119413.asm)): 16*n-12.
 * [A119476](http://oeis.org/A119476) ([L14 program](A119476.asm)): a(1)=1, a(n)=a((n+1)/2)+1 if n is odd, a(n)=a(n/2)+2 if n is even.